-All students who successfully complete the Master of Public Health program must complete at least 15 credits within an area of specialization.
-Where the core courses are designed to focus on core theoretical competencies used in all areas of public health, the specializations focus on applications of these core competencies within specific public health practice areas.
+All students who successfully complete the Master of Public Health program must complete at least 18 credits within an area of specialization.
+Where the foundational courses are designed to focus on core theoretical competencies used in all areas of public health, the specializations focus on applications of these competencies within specific public health practice areas.
 The part-time option has been added to the program along with its own Part-Time Plan of Study.

 - Management of Infectious Diseases

 - UND Specializations